 No, this is not supported.
 However, you can use Arcade to write expressions and display the values in pop-ups and labels.

 Yes.
-Although the location tracking service doesn't advertise the delete capability in the feature service definition, administrators can delete tracks through ArcGIS REST API using the delete features operation.
+Although the location tracking layer doesn't advertise the delete capability in the feature layer definition, administrators can delete tracks through ArcGIS REST API using the delete features operation.
 Go to the delete features REST endpoint for the tracks layer, where you can specify a where clause or object IDs to identify and delete tracks.
 The URL of the delete features REST endpoint follows the format https://host.domain.com/webadaptor/rest/services/Hosted/location_tracking/FeatureServer/0/deleteFeatures (where host, domain, and webadaptor are replaced by the information about your server).

 Mobile users turn tracking on and off in the Tracker for ArcGIS mobile app.
 While it's on, their location is recorded whether they are using the app or it's running in the background.
 On Android, a background service tracks the mobile user even when the app is closed.
 On iOS, if the app is closed, tracking can be automatically restarted in the background without user interaction if a significant location change occurs (generally a Wi-Fi or cellular network change).

 Tracker relies on fused location providers that determine location through available on-device hardware, including (but not limited to) Wi-Fi, GPS, and cellular networks.
-These locations are stored locally on the device until they're uploaded to the tracking service.
+These locations are stored locally on the device until they're uploaded to the location tracking layer.
 The minimum distance required between points is set based on the mobile user's activity.
 A minimum of 5 meters between points is required when walking, 30 meters when driving, and 10 meters for other activity types.

 Tracks are uploaded regularly when the mobile user has a data connection.
 While the device is plugged in and either charged or charging with at least 20 percent of the battery available, tracks are uploaded every 60 seconds.
 Otherwise, they're uploaded every 10 minutes.
 This is done automatically: the mobile user doesn't need to initiate the upload.
 The mobile user can upload immediately using the Upload Now button in their profile.
 When tracks are uploaded, those older than 72 hours are removed from the device.